 If you're sick of the same old Downtown rooftop scene, this happening spot 13 floors above the Hotel Lincoln offers a welcome respite as well as massive lake views unobstructed by Lincoln Park if you'd rather look at trees than buildings.
-With a retractable roof and an excellent patty melt, this always-cool option named after one of Lincoln's bodyguards has quickly become as essential a Chicago summer tradition as drinking in the sun.
+With a retractable roof and an excellent burger, this always-cool option named after one of Lincoln's bodyguards has quickly become a Chicago summer essential.

 It's the best bar in the Loop, not to mention one of the city's most beautiful.
 So yeah, by now you know all about the stunning top-floor oasis atop the Chicago Athletic Association and its most Insta-worthy view overlooking Millennium Park.
 But that doesn't make you want to go there any less, now does it?

-If the thought of partying near a hospital doesn't get you all hot and bothered, this 18th floor oasis atop Northwestern Memorial Hospital is here to make you frisky anyways.
-Sample the Irish American-styled cocktail menu featuring drinks inspired by shady local characters with off-duty doctors and nurses (we think they're off-duty?) while taking in the massive panoramic views.
+If the thought of partying near a hospital doesn't get you all hot and bothered, this 18th floor oasis atop Northwestern Memorial Hospital is here to make you frisky.
+Sample the Irish-American cocktail menu featuring drinks inspired by Chicago history with off-duty doctors and nurses (or at least, we hope they're off-duty) while taking in the massive panoramic views.

-Granted it's possible to speak of anything related to Trump Hotel without invoking its small-handed human orangutan of a namesake.
-But don't let politics get in the way of a good time at this beautiful, airy playground for the well-dressed and the well-heeled.
+Don't let politics get in the way of a good time at this beautiful, airy playground for the well-dressed and the well-heeled.
 In other words, make happy hour ... great again?
-Stop by on Wednesdays and Saturdays after Memorial Day to watch the fireworks.

-While probably more restaurant than bar, Fountainhead makes the list by virtue of one of the most pleasant rooftops in the city.
+More restaurant than bar, Fountainhead makes the list by virtue of one of the most pleasant rooftops in the city.
 Yeah, we said pleasant.
 Got a problem with that?
-Well let's sort it out over a few of the 150+ whiskies or 27 beers on tap, including two hand-pulled casks.
+Well, let's sort it out over a few of the 150-plus whiskies or 26 beers on tap, including two hand-pulled casks.
 Also pleasant?
 Your buzz.

 Like your good buddy who can always be counted on to drive you home from the bar or bail you out of jail, ZED451 can always be relied on for an all-around solid Chicago rooftop experience with everything you need in the form of drinks, a sociable crowd, and killer downtown views.
-Also, the gingered bourbon lemonade is what summer is all about.
+Also, the watermelon sangria is what summer is all about.

 Are you tired of reading articles about the best Chicago rooftop bars and always seeing Drumbar?
 Well too bad, because the near-unanimous accolades exist for a reason.
 Several, actually.
 Like some of the finest cocktails in the city, a sexy 18th floor vibe above the Raffaello Hotel, and a ridic outdoor lounge with primo views of the lake and downtown.
 Grab a seat and stay a while or, what the hell, grab a room and keep the party going.

-Refreshingly less chic than your typical downtown rooftop, this affable and unpretentious space of family-style seating, turquoise banquets, and coffered ceilings is a casual hangout for ordering up the house-ground Bernie's cheeseburger paired with sangria cocktails on tap or “untranslatable” cocktails named after English words that don’t exist.
-One thing you can pronounce? $3 Hamm’s, available during happy hour from 4-7pm Mon-Fri.
+Refreshingly less chic than your typical downtown rooftop, this affable and unpretentious space of family-style seating, turquoise banquets, and coffered ceilings is a casual hangout for ordering up the house-ground Bernie's cheeseburger paired with bourbon drinks and the mandatory "

-Somehow slipping under the radar on the 26th floor of the Virgin Hotel, Cerise’s posh flagship terrace wraps around three sides spanning the full width of the hotel.
-With offbeat art and DJs spinning under twinkling lights inside, this newish space brings a slice of laid-back LA chic to the Loop aided by pitchers of rum punch and one of the finest house gimlets in all of the land.
-Also, sparkling sake.
+Somehow slipping under the radar on the 26th floor of the Virgin Hotel, Cerise’s posh flagship terrace wraps around three sides of the building.
+With offbeat art and DJs spinning under twinkling lights inside, this casual chic space brings a slice of LA to the Loop, aided by pitchers of rum punch and one of the finest highballs in all of the land.
+Also, crab tostadas.
 Do it.